How Do Data Analysts Respond to AI Assistance? A Wizard-of-Oz Study: Discussion

 \subsubsection{Assistants should adopt multiple explanation methods for increased understanding and trust.}

-Analysts highly valued suggestion explanations to help them better understand and trust the assistant's suggestions (Sec.~\ref{sec:results_what_qualities}).
-In our study, code, code comments, and natural language suggestion rationales all contributed to explaining suggestions.
+Analysts highly valued suggestion explanations, as they helped them better understand and trust the assistant's suggestions (Sec.~\ref{sec:results_what_qualities}).
 Explanations provided both rationale for why an analysis decision should be considered and definitions of potentially unfamiliar concepts.

-Future assistants should incorporate multiple forms of explanations, considering analysts' backgrounds and preferences.
-To avoid verbosity and introducing excessive cognitive load~\cite{vasconcelos2023explanations}, assistants could allow analysts to select their preferred forms of explanation.
-Moreover, there are other potential methods to present suggestion explanations.
-For example, visualizations or animations of the data during and after data transformations could help analysts understand the assistant's code actions~\cite{Pu2021DatamationsAE, Xiong2022VisualizingTS}.
-Further, as recent work demonstrated, LLMs like GPT-4 can assess the quality of their output, approaching human-level judgment for tasks such as summarization and visualization ~\cite{Dibia2023LIDAAT, Lin2022TeachingMT, Liu2023GEvalNE}.
-As LLMs continue to improve, assistants could also provide model-generated critiques of their own suggestions as an initial pass at explaining the strengths and limitations of an approach.
+Future assistants should incorporate multiple forms of explanations, that are sensitive to analysts' backgrounds and preferences.
+To avoid introducing excessive cognitive load~\cite{vasconcelos2023explanations}, assistants could allow analysts to select their preferred types of explanation.
+Alternative explanation mediums, like visualizations or animations~\cite{Pu2021DatamationsAE, Xiong2022VisualizingTS}, could better contextualize suggestions.
+As LLMs continue to improve, assistants could also provide model-generated critiques of their own suggestions~\cite{Dibia2023LIDAAT, Lin2022TeachingMT, Liu2023GEvalNE}.
+Identifying explanation best practices remains an open area of research~\cite{bansal2021does,buccinca2021trust,eiband2019impact,vasconcelos2023explanations}.
+Unlike many other tasks however, there are often multiple reasonable paths in data analysis~\cite{Liu2019PathsEP} without an objectively ``correct'' answer or other measures besides accuracy---making evaluation of explanations especially troublesome.

-Nevertheless, determining the best practices for designing explanations remains an open field of research~\cite{bansal2021does,buccinca2021trust,eiband2019impact,vasconcelos2023explanations}.
-Future work could explore the effects of different explanation types in the context of a data analysis task.
-Unlike the tasks in many prior works on Explainable AI, there are often multiple reasonable paths in data analysis~\cite{Liu2019PathsEP}.
-Without an objectively ``correct'' answer, other measures besides accuracy---such as alternative paths considered, analysis quality (though this is difficult to evaluate), or analysts' perceptions and actions---could help assess different explanation designs.